google/skia/site/user/api/SkImage_Reference.md

 </pre>

 Defines a callback function, taking one parameter of type <a href='undocumented#GrBackendTexture'>GrBackendTexture</a> with no return value.
-Function is called when back-end texture is to be released.
+Function is called when back-end <a href='undocumented#Texture'>texture</a> is to be released.

 <a name='SkImage_MakeBackendTextureFromSkImage'></a>